 That’s right, even more on cash flow.
 We think the topic is so important to get right that we’ve addressed it more than once.
 In this article, Palo Alto Software COO Noah Parsons goes into detail to describe what cash flow is, why it’s an important metric to track, and how to improve your business’s cash flow.

 Another great article in our “Metrics in a Minute” series on LivePlan, this article details what accounts payable (AP) is, and how to improve your business’s AP.
+Knowing about your accounts payable is important because it lets you know how much you owe to whom, and if you manage it you are likely to keep your company in a solid cash position.

 The counterpart to our coverage of accounts payable, this article details tracking and improving your accounts receivable, or AR.
+Tracking your accounts receivable is also important when managing your cash flow.
+Staying on top of your AR will allow you to make sure you are collecting all of the money that is owed to you.

 This article goes over direct costs, also known as costs of goods sold (or “COGS”), and details why they matter, and how to track this metric in your business.
+Understanding your direct costs is important in increasing your gross margins and improving your profits.

 This Lynda tutorial, led by accounting professors Jim and Kay Stice, goes over everything from cash management to how to hire a bookkeeper.
-An hour long segment, if you have access to Lynda’s huge database of online courses, this is a great, efficient way to get all your small business financial info in one place.
+An hour-long segment, if you have access to Lynda’s huge database of online courses, this is a great, efficient way to get all your small business financial info in one place.

 If you prefer video tutorials to browsing through blogs, check out Khan Academy’s finance tutorial section.
 They cover accounting topics from a basic level, as well as small business specifics, like their series on core financial metrics.